An interview with Stefan Berner: ‘The information model is a fundamental tool for managers in the digital change’

 Digitisation means that you want to manage more information better and use it in a faster, more intelligent way.
 But how can you process information about customers or products without errors and in a way that generates profit if you don’t know – or if there’s no agreement on – what information you’re talking about?
 What is this information called throughout the company, what does this information contain and what information is needed, processed and distributed by what department?

 foryouandyourcustomers: Could you be more specific?
-With our clients we essentially use our model, the ‘Exploded View’, and tackle terminology and definitions in the course of that.
+With our customer we essentially use our model, the ‘Exploded View’, and tackle terminology and definitions in the course of that.
 At the uppermost level of this model, for example, I talk about the customer and even at this point there’s usually some discussion: ‘Do we mean here a one-time customer, an occasional customer, an online customer or a key account for a specific branch?
 And what and who is referred to as a customer by all of us?’
 This term must absolutely be defined in a clear and unmistakable way.
 And then the discussions continue: ‘This customer buys one of my products.
 But what do we term as a product?
 Is a service a product, or do we only understand a product to be a specific item from production?
 Or could a product also be a service feature?’
 There are companies that have since banned a number of terms from their corporate jargon in order to avoid potential misunderstandings.
 You can imagine that if these terms are not clearly defined across all departments and offices, then at worst, digitisation efforts may be stopped short early on.

 foryouandyourcustomers: So you see the information model as the missing puzzle piece for protecting digitisation projects from failure?
 Definitely – and the feedback from our projects proves this.
 Even just correctly applying the model would have prevented a string of errors like what happened to that machine manufacturer I mentioned.
 The flow of communication between the manufacturer’s Development and Sales departments was faulty and they hurt themselves in the process, because the necessary information did not get to the right point.